-Diversity, Equity and Action
+Diversity, Equity, and Action

 Embedded in Miquon’s philosophy is the belief that a strong school community contains a rich mix of individuals who contribute a variety of talents, styles, opinions, and experiences to the learning process.
 We are constantly striving to reach out to families and staff from a wide variety of economic, racial and cultural backgrounds.
 We welcome the assortment of personalities, interests, and learning styles that Miquon children bring to our classrooms.
+Our official statement on this topic can be read here.

 For many years, Miquon has had a Diversity Committee including members of staff, parents, and the Principal.
 This group, along with the diversity coordinator and/or multicultural curriculum coordinator, supports the school in raising awareness and facilitating conversation about issues of inclusion.
 It brings guest performers and speakers to Miquon, and generates programs that celebrate the existing diversity within the school community.